Skip to main content

 Step 1.
 Preparations at the university hospital

-Manufacture of fixation
+Production of fixation devices

 Computed tomography, CT scan